Timeline of alleged gatherings across government during Covid restrictions

 16 December 2020

-A DfT spokesman said: “Fewer than a dozen staff who were working in the office had a low-key, socially distanced gathering in the large open-plan office after work on December 16, where food and drink was consumed.
-We recognise this was inappropriate and apologise for the error of judgment.”
+A departmental spokesman said: “Fewer than a dozen staff who were working in the office had a low-key, socially distanced gathering in the large open-plan office after work on 16 December, where food and drink was consumed.
+We recognise this was inappropriate and apologise for the error of judgement.”

 18 December 2020